prashant-kikani/prashant-kikani.github.io/_posts/2022-12-31-adaptability.markdown

 ## Survival of the fittest

 It's a harsh reality!
-If we don't adapt to the new reality and if we don't change ourselves in this ever-changing world, we will be relevant anymore.
+If we don't adapt to the new reality and if we don't change ourselves in this ever-changing world, we will not be relevant anymore.

 It's like, the world is going ahead at a 5 kmph speed and if you are going at 2 kmph speed, effectively you're going backwards at a 3 kmph speed.
 And sometime in future, you will be so behind, that you won't be relevant anymore.